-It’s fast approaching 2017’s flagship smartphone season and the arrival of two very important handsets for Samsung and LG – the Galaxy S8 and the LG G6.
+We’re now getting stuck into 2017’s flagship smartphone season and the arrival of two very important handsets for Samsung and LG – the Galaxy S8 and the LG G6.
 For Samsung, this upcoming launch represents an opportunity to recapture momentum after the Note 7 fiasco, while LG is looking for a turnaround after the disappointing reception of the G5.
 But which handset is looking the more interesting?
-It’s time to dive into some of the rumored specifications and features to find out.
+It’s time to dive into some of the confirmed and rumored specifications to find out.

-Other hardware rumors have pointed to a huge 6GB RAM configuration inside the Galaxy S8 and it seems likely that a lot of flagships will opt for a larger RAM pool this generation.
-Lower cost flagship manufacturers, such as OnePlus and ASUS, have been pushing the envelope in terms of RAM count, and more costly phones can’t really show up months later with inferior hardware.
-Furthermore, a greater amount of faster RAM will also be very useful for virtual reality applications.
-It’s also likely that both phones will make use of fast UFS main memory, and other reports suggest that Samsung may debut UFS memory card support via a new hybrid card slot.
+Other hardware rumors have pointed to a huge 6GB RAM configuration inside the Galaxy S8 and it seems possible that a lot of flagships will opt for a larger RAM pool this generation.
+Lower cost flagship manufacturers, such as OnePlus and ASUS, have been pushing the envelope in terms of RAM count, pilling on the pressure for more expensive handsets to keep up.
+However, the LG G6 and other flagships announced at MWC have opted for a still very reasonable 4GB RAM, so perhaps we should reel in our expectations for the Galaxy S8.
+Other reports suggest that Samsung may debut UFS memory card support via a new hybrid card slot in the Galaxy S8.

 2880x1440 (18:9 aspect ratio)